 Back to Healthier Food

 Perhaps you've "gone to summer" not only with your family's bedtime and chore routine, but with eating healthy food too.
+I feel you!
 And maybe it wouldn't be summer without a bike ride to the local pop shop, slurping flourescent otterpops or charring sticky S'more's over an open fire.

-As you return from the chaos of and endless COVID summer to more predictable living it’s a great time to reset and fuel up the family with good food.
-Including choices that please everyone’s taste buds.
-Try bringing a few of these tips we've used to your game plan for the first few weeks of school.
+As you return from the breezy chaos of summer to more predictable living it’s a great time to reset and fuel up the family with good food. ... but including choices that please everyone’s taste buds.
+Try bringing a few of these tips I use at hometo your game plan for the first few weeks of school.

 Tips for Healthier Eating